What You Need to Know About Professional Hardware Prototype Machining?

 Different machining processes excel at specific prototype types, based on complexity, Volumen, und Material.
 Choosing the right process is critical to balancing quality and efficiency.

-1.1 Process Comparison & Anwendungsszenarien
+1.1 Process Comparison & Application Scenarios

-Metall 3D -DruckNo mold needed; ideal for intricate structures (innere Hohlräume, Gitter)1,000 – 5,000– Komplex, non-traditional shapes- Kleine Teile (50-200G)- Low volume (1-20 Stücke)Luft- und Raumfahrtkomponenten, Medizinische Implantate, custom gears
+Metall-3D-DruckNo mold needed; ideal for intricate structures (innere Hohlräume, Gitter)1,000 – 5,000– Komplex, non-traditional shapes- Kleinteile (50-200G)- Low volume (1-20 Stücke)Luft- und Raumfahrtkomponenten, medizinische Implantate, custom gears

 1.2 Key Considerations for Process Selection

-• Komplexität: For parts with internal channels or lattice structures (Z.B., lightweight aerospace brackets), metal 3D printing is the only feasible option—CNC machining cannot reach internal features without splitting the part.
+• Komplexität: For parts with internal channels or lattice structures (z.B., lightweight aerospace brackets), metal 3D printing is the only feasible option—CNC machining cannot reach internal features without splitting the part.

 • Material: Stamping works best with ductile metals (Aluminium, Kupfer), while CNC machining handles rigid materials (Edelstahl, Titanlegierung) more effectively.